AndreWohnsland/CocktailBerry/docs/about.md

 </figure>

 This is the main window of the application and the window your guest will interact with.
-They can choose a cocktail of their choice, a crossed glass at the end indicates that there is also a virgin option of this cocktail.
+They can choose a cocktail of their choice, a crossed glass at the start indicates that there is also a virgin option of this cocktail.
 The cocktail data is displayed after selection.
-The user can increase or decrease the volume, as well as the alcohol level of the cocktail.
+The user can choose from your defined list of volume, as well as the alcohol level of the cocktail.

 <figure markdown>
   ![Ingredient](pictures/Ingredients_ui.png)